Thiago0808/CodeSnape/README.md

   <img style="width: 25%;" src="https://github.com/Thiago0808/CodeSnape/assets/141963700/0563959a-8744-4fd8-9dc7-c6e4457c2382" />
 </div>

-Welcome to **CodeSnape**, where you can store snippets of your most frequently used code in your own account, giving you quick and easy access whenever you need them in your projects.
+Welcome to **CodeSnape**, where you can store snippets of your most frequently used codes in your own account, giving you quick and easy access whenever you need them in your projects.

 Add, edit, and delete any snippet by giving it a title and selecting its programming languages.
 All snippets can be viewed, edited, and filtered on the main page, along with their tags.